mahykari/mp/README.md

 # MP

-Implementation of a message broker with Go.
+Implementation of a message broker in Go.

 ## Requirements